Leg Cramps From Diabetes

 • then perform alternating lifting on the toes and smooth lowering on the entire foot;

-• they eventually assume a supine position and tense the muscles, slowly swinging their legs upward.
+• they eventually assume a supine position and tense their muscles, slowly swinging their legs upward.
 One or both.

 At the end of gymnastics, it is nice to walk barefoot on the floor.
 Performing simple exercises improves blood circulation in the leg muscles and gives them the necessary energy.

-In order to maintain the normal functioning of the muscular system, human muscles must maintain the necessary elasticity.
-However, in some situations, for example, with stretching, excessive physical effort, and others, the stress lasts longer or is too strong, it can lead to spasms.
+To maintain the normal functioning of the muscular system, human muscles must maintain the necessary elasticity.
+However, in some situations, for example, with stretching, excessive physical effort, and others, the stress lasts longer or is too strong, and it can lead to spasms.
 One of the most effective remedies for cramps is massage.

 How to treat diabetes attacks